Categories

 Blog

-Ten Top Lessons from Recent FCPA Settlements – Lesson No. 5, Data Analytics
+Ten Top Lessons from Recent FCPA Settlements – Lesson No. 9, Internal Controls

 Over the past 15 months, the Department of Justice (DOJ) and Securities and Exchange Commission (SEC) have made clear, through three Foreign Corrupt Practices Act (FCPA) enforcement actions and speeches, their priorities in investigations, remediations, and best practices compliance programs.
 Every compliance professional should study these enforcement actions closely for the lessons learned and direct communications from the DOJ.
 They should guide not simply your actions should you find yourself in an investigation but also how you should think about priorities.

 The three FCPA enforcement actions are ABB from December 2022, Albemarle from November 2023, and SAP from January 2024.
-Taken together, they point a clear path for the company that finds itself in an investigation, using extensive remediation to avoid monitoring, and provide insight for the compliance professional into what the DOJ expects in a best practices compliance program on an ongoing basis.
+Taken together, they point out a clear path for the company that finds itself in an investigation, using extensive remediation to avoid monitoring and provide insight for the compliance professional into what the DOJ expects in an ongoing best practices compliance program.

 Albemarle